 Let it sit for a couple of minutes.

 5. Try products with Tea Tree Oil

-Known for its invigorating tingle, tea tree oil can be infused in shampoos, conditioners and treatments to help wash away impurities leaving hair fresh, clean and full of luster.
+Known for its invigorating tingle, tea tree oil can be infused in shampoos, conditioners and curly hair treatments to help wash away impurities leaving hair fresh, clean and full of luster.
 Similar to lavender and peppermint, tea tree can refresh the scalp and leave hair smelling great.

 Apart from soothing sensory experience, tea tree oil reduces dandruff and flaking, and prevents excess oil production.
 Tea tree oil is also proven to improve blood flow and allows nutrients to reach hair follicles, balances the pH level of the scalp, and stimulates the hair growth cycle to give you a head full of strong healthy hair.

 Detox a dry, flaky, itchy scalp with a scrub that exfoliates to remove dead skin cells and product buildup from the scalp to support a healthy and hydrated scalp.
 There are plenty of scrubs on the market with peppermint, tea tree, coconut oils, and you can also make your own at home that will provide moisturization to the scalp and combat flakiness.

 Our friends at Naturally Curly have a great DIY scrub, Clarifying Shampoo + Cornmeal & Essential Oil: